zchee/golang-wiki/Modules.md

 To see a list of the selected module versions, use `go list -m`.

-See also the ["Upgrading and Downgrading Dependencies"](https://github.com/golang/go/wiki/Modules#upgrading-and-downgrading-dependencies) section below and the ["How are versions marked as incompatible?"](https://github.com/golang/go/wiki/Modules#how-are-versions-marked-as-incompatible) FAQ below.
+See also the ["How to Upgrade and Downgrade Dependencies"](https://github.com/golang/go/wiki/Modules#how-to-upgrade-and-downgrade-dependencies) section below and the ["How are versions marked as incompatible?"](https://github.com/golang/go/wiki/Modules#how-are-versions-marked-as-incompatible) FAQ below.

 ## How to Define a Module